gluelabs/coding-style-guides/typescript/TYPESCRIPT.md

 Treat abbreviations like acronyms in names as whole words, i.e. use *loadHttpUrl*, not *loadHTTPURL*, unless required by a platform name (e.g. XMLHttpRequest).

 ### Dollar sign
-Identifiers should not generally use $, except when aligning with naming conventions for third party frameworks and for Observables.
+Identifiers **SHOULD NOT** generally use $, except when aligning with naming conventions for third party frameworks and for Observables.

 ### Observables
 Observables **MUST** be Suffixed with $ in order to help resolve confusion regarding observable values vs concrete values.